gmottajr/ThreadManager/README.md

    - Utilize the optimal thread count in your application's threading logic, ensuring efficient use of system resources.

 6. **Compile and Run**:
-   - Compile your project with the `ThreadManager` class included.
-Ensure your compiler and build system are configured to include the directory where `ThreadManager.h` is located.
+   - Compile your project with the `CpuCoreSelector` class included.
+Ensure your compiler and build system are configured to include the directory where `CpuCoreSelector.h` is located.

-By following these steps, you can easily integrate the `ThreadManager` into your C++ projects, enabling efficient and dynamic thread management tailored to the hardware capabilities of the executing system.
+By following these steps, you can easily integrate the `CpuCoreSelector` into your C++ projects, enabling efficient and dynamic thread management tailored to the hardware capabilities of the executing system.

 ---

 ## Contributing :raising_hand:
 We welcome contributions from developers of all skill levels.
-If you're interested in helping improve the `ThreadManager` project, here's how you can get started:
+If you're interested in helping improve the `CpuCoreSelector` project, here's how you can get started:

 1. **Fork the Repository**:
    - Start by forking the project repository to your own GitHub account.